What is Software Piracy?

 - Counterfeiting - Criminals copy the software and collateral, such as manuals, and sell it as the original product.

-Software piracy negatively impacts customers, resellers and software vendors.
-Lower vendor revenues, as a result of software piracy, limit the industry's ability to re-invest funds in research and development (R&D) and continuously maintain and improve service and support infrastructures.
+, limit the industry's ability to re-invest funds in research and development (R&D) and continuously maintain and improve service and support infrastructures.
 Ongoing investment in R&D ensures that software vendors have the ability to keep their users at the forefront of the latest technology developments.

 Furthermore, purchasing pirate software can have a damaging effect on your company as the software may introduce viruses to your system, destroying mission critical data.
 Users of pirate products do not benefit from the quality and reliability guarantees provided to lawful, licensed customers and will be unable to access technical software support.